awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 Before an Amazon Comprehend user in another AWS account can import a custom model from your AWS account, you must authorize them to do so\.
 To authorize them, you add a *resource\-based policy* to the model version that you want to share\.
 A resource\-based policy is an IAM policy that you attach to a resource in AWS\.

-When you attach a resource policy to a custom model version, the policy authorizes one or more entities, such as IAM users or AWS accounts, to perform the `comprehend:ImportModel` action on the model version\.
+When you attach a resource policy to a custom model version, the policy authorizes users, groups, or roles to perform the `comprehend:ImportModel` action on the model version\.

 **Example Resource\-based policy for a custom model version**
 This example specifies the authorized entities in the `Principal` attribute\.
 Resource "\*" refers to the specific model version that you attach the policy to\.